 Question or issue for study

+(Section 2 from ToR of Q6/2 for study period 2022-2025 has been moved below, without change tracks to ease reading.)

 There are a variety of issues that members will address under this study Question in the next four years.
 It is expected that the following steps for the study will play a major role in the future in order to meet the objective of the Question:

 In close collaboration with the respective BDT programme(s), identify the regional needs for relevant applications for developing countries.